-Which of the following specific goals would you be targeting during the implementation of the Test Planning process area?
+Which of the following is an Agile technique that can be applied as a way to establish test estimates (SG3) in the context of the Test Planning process area?

 In many cases the achievement of a given TMMi level needs specific support from CMMI practice areas.
 Which of the following CMMI version 2 practice areas provides support for TMMi level 3?